Crossing Probabilities of Multiple Ising Interfaces: Partition Functions of Multiple SLEs

-In applications, the following strong bound for the pure partition functions is very important: for $\kappa\in (0,6]$, and for any nice polygon $(\Omega; x_1, \ldots, x_{2N})$, we have
+In applications, the following strong bound for the pure partition functions is very important: for $\kappa\in (0,6]$ and for any nice polygon $(\Omega; x_1, \ldots, x_{2N})$, we have

-This bound was proved in~\cite[Theorem~1.1]{PeltolaWuGlobalMultipleSLEs} and~\cite[Theorem~1.6]{WuHyperSLE}, and it was used in~\cite{PeltolaWuGlobalMultipleSLEs} to prove that the pure partition functions with $\kappa=4$ give formulas for connection probabilities of the level lines of the Gaussian free field with alternating boundary data (see also Appendix~\ref{app::appendix_gff} of the present article).
-Properties of the bound functions $\LB_{\alpha}$ were crucial in that proof, and they will also play an essential role in the present article, where we consider the case $\kappa=3$.
+This bound was proved in~\cite[Theorem~1.1]{PeltolaWuGlobalMultipleSLEs} for $\kappa \leq 4$ and~\cite[Theorem~1.6]{WuHyperSLE} for $\kappa \leq 6$, and it was used in~\cite{PeltolaWuGlobalMultipleSLEs} to prove that the pure partition functions with $\kappa=4$ give formulas for connection probabilities of the level lines of the Gaussian free field with alternating boundary data (see also Appendix~\ref{app::appendix_gff} of the present article).
+Properties of the bound functions $\LB_{\alpha}$ were crucial in that proof, and they will also play an essential role in the present article, focusing on the case where $\kappa=3$.
+Note in particular that the bound~\eqref{eqn::optimal_bound_polygon} implies the power law bound~\eqref{eqn::powerlawbound}.

 \smallbreak